-The most widely used and most predictive grading system for renal cell cancer is the "Fuhrman nuclear grade" which is on a scale of I-IV, where grade I carries the best prognosis and grade IV the worst.
+The most widely used and most predictive histological nuclear grading system for renal cell carcinoma is the "Fuhrman nuclear grade".
+An alternative nuclear grading system is the "International Society of Urological Pathology (ISUP) grading classification".
+Both these systems grade tumors on a scale of 1-4, where grade 1 carries the best prognosis and grade 4 the worst.

 Although ultrasound is very frequently requested to assess the renal tract, it is not as sensitive or specific as CT or MRI.
 Furthermore, it struggles to accurately locally stage the disease in many instances 4.

 Renal cell carcinoma has a widely varying sonographic appearance.
-It may appear solid or partially cystic, and may be hyper, iso, or hypoechogenic to the surrounding renal parenchyma 22.
+It may appear solid or partially cystic and may be hyper-, iso-, or hypoechoic to the surrounding renal parenchyma 22.
 The tumor pseudocapsule can sometimes be visualized with ultrasound as a hypoechoic halo.
-Although this is a relatively specific sign, it not particularly sensitive (~20%).
-Use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.
+Although this is a relatively specific sign, it is not particularly sensitive (~20%).
+The use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.

-Contrast-enhanced ultrasound 16 may typically show a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.
+Contrast-enhanced ultrasound 16 typically shows a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.

 CT is frequently used to both diagnose and stage renal cell carcinomas.

-On non-contrast CT the lesions are soft tissue attenuation between 20-70 HU 23,24.
+On non-contrast CT, lesions are of soft tissue attenuation between 20-70 HU 23,24.
 Larger lesions frequently have areas of necrosis.
 Approximately 30% demonstrate some calcification 7.

 The corticomedullary phase is also best for assessing vascular anatomy, both for renal vein involvement, and for arterial variation if partial nephrectomy is being contemplated 7.
-Intraluminal growth into the venous circulation, in particular, the renal vein, occurs in 4-15% 12.
+Intraluminal growth into the venous circulation, in particular, the renal vein, occurs in ~10% (range 4-15%) 12.
 The prognosis is significantly worse for those with IVC involvement compared to renal vein involvement alone, making identification on CT important 13.

-The nephrogenic phase (80-180 seconds) is the most sensitive phase for detection of abnormal contrast enhancement.
+The nephrographic phase (80-180 seconds) is the most sensitive phase for detection of abnormal contrast enhancement.

-Excretory phase is of less worth, but important in assessing the collecting system anatomy especially if the candidate is a potential candidate for a partial nephrectomy.
+Excretory phase is of less worth, but important in assessing the collecting system anatomy especially if the patient is a potential candidate for partial nephrectomy.